May 01, 2025

 2. The contracting party does not want to disclose whether it conducts business on behalf of a beneficial owner

-Here is what’s important to keep in mind when submitting an STR:
+Here’s what to keep in mind when submitting an STR:

 Person in charge of the submission: the AML officer.